9 Reasons Why You Should Hire a Professional Photographer

 I have tons of street dance portrait ideas in my head for fall, winter and indoor.
 I can’t wait for my next dance shoot.

 To turn the vision on my head into reality, I needed a vintage bike with a basket, a treed pathway with spring blossoms, a good weather with no clouds and sunset time.
 As my couple has been working from home since the Covid 19 outbreak, date and time wasn’t a problem.
 The most difficult part was the Cherry blossoms.
-So we went with their timing avoiding stormy weather.
-Checking the blossoms and the weather everyday.
-On the other hand, I started looking for a vintage bike to borrow and I was lucky enough to find one in my neighbourhood just a block away.
+I had to go to our shooting location and check the blossoms every day.
+Spring time in Calgary also comes with rain storms, so we also had to watch the weather and avoid any storm clouds.
+While checking with mother nature regularly, I started looking for a vintage bike to borrow and I was lucky enough to find one in my neighbourhood just a block away.
 It’s nice to be surrounded with people who generously offer their help.
 The bike was exactly what I was looking for.
 It even had a basket in the front!

-On our day of shooting, we decided to do it just a couple hours before, based on the weather and blossom status.
+We decided the day and time of shooting last minute based on the weather and blossom status.
 It requires a lot of effort and cooperation to put everything together for a fine photograph.
 I have plenty of passion that fuels me to go through all those due diligence and preparations.

 As we started our photo shoot right before sunset, we had opportunity to get some shots with the most beautiful light of the day making your skin glove with a warm hue.
 In the end, it was a fun session for everyone.